Yifeng-T/Yifeng-T.github.io/index.md

 excerpt: "About Me..."
 ---

 Hi, I am Yifeng.
 Welcome to my personal website.
+Currently, I am a research assistant and a statistician intern in Duke Molceular Physiology Institute.
+The key responsibilities are to do GWAS analysis, data cleaning, and finishing statistical analysis plan.

 ## Current Interests and Projects: